dreampulse/modelizer/README.md

 ```

-Now take a look how you can use the model.
-Open a node-shell and init some stuff.
+Now we take a short look howto use the model.
+Open a node-shell with ```node```.
+First let's initialize some stuff:

 ```javascript
 // first load modelizer and the model definition